hwsmm/cosutrainer/README.md

 - Scales AR/OD, but you can cap so that it won't scale over the value you put
 - Adds osutrainer tag like osu-trainer
 - Can flip/transpose a map
+- Can generate a full LN difficulty for noodle enjoyers
 - Can generate a practice difficulty by cutting
 - Generates an osz file for easier import
 - An user-defined osz handler can be set for seamless integration with osu!